top of page

 • Subscription pricing: Subscription pricing is a win-win for customers and merchants—you get recurring revenue, while customers receive convenience at a good price.
 For example, a feminine hygiene brand might give customers a 5% discount on each box of tampons via its tampon subscription service.

-• Odd-even pricing: Prices that end in an odd number (e.g., $3.07) subconsciously signal a deal, while prices that end in an even number (e.g., $100.00) designate a luxury item.
+• Odd-even pricing: This popular technique suggests that prices that end in an odd number (e.g., $3.07) subconsciously signal a deal, while prices that end in an even number (e.g., $100.00) signal a luxury item.
 Additionally, prices that end in a 9, such as $2.99 or $29, tend to sell better than prices that are rounded up, such as $3 or $30.

 • Comparative pricing: Help customers understand how good of a deal they’re getting by showing the original price slashed out right next to the new price.
 You can use this eCommerce optimization technique to price sales or clearance items or show how your prices compare to your competition.

-• Decoy pricing: When presented with two options, customers gravitate toward the cheaper option.
+• Decoy pricing: It’s said that when presented with two options, customers gravitate toward the cheaper option.
 When presented with three options, they tend to choose the more expensive option.
 Therefore, adding a third option can steer customers toward the more expensive product.

-• Bulk discount: Take a note from brands like Costco that incentivize customers to spend more by offering a lower price per unit when they buy large quantities of a single item.
+• Bulk discount: Mimic brands like Costco incentivize customers to spend more by offering a lower price per unit when they buy large quantities of a single item.
 This convinces customers to buy more in one go, which saves them money and boosts your business's sales.

 • Price anchoring: Experiment with how you organize products on category pages to take advantage of anchoring, which is the practice of displaying products side by side to create context and perceived value.